lzwjava/lzwjava.github.io/_drafts/2025-07-18-learn-easier-en.md

 generated: false
 ---

-When I wrote down this essay in April 2023, [Why and How I Learn Japanese](https://lzwjava.github.io/japanese-en).
-Actually, I think I didn't make much progree about it.

-Two years passed.
-I have listened more like 300 hours, average half an hour a day.
-But actually, the rhythm may become more familiar to me.
-But I still can't recognize much words.
+When I wrote this essay in April 2023, [Why and How I Learn Japanese](https://lzwjava.github.io/japanese-en), I realized that I hadn't made much progress.
+Two years have passed.
+I have listened for more than 300 hours, averaging half an hour a day.
+The rhythm may have become more familiar to me, but I still can't recognize many words.

-I shouldn't have much problem to learn basic phrase, even a lyrics, an article.
-There is AI tool.
-I know great Japanese dictionary, https://jisho.org .

-What pattern I have observed is that I keep making mistakes again and again.
+I shouldn't have much trouble learning basic phrases, even lyrics or articles.
+There are AI tools available.
+I know of a great Japanese dictionary, [Jisho](https://jisho.org).
+The pattern I have observed is that I keep making the same mistakes again and again.
 The mistake is that when I listen, my mouth may follow the sound, but I don't understand.

 It is like learning English without speaking or writing.
-It is like learning swimming without jumping the pool.

-This make learning slower.
-Because you never get insight or learn the essance about it until you get messay or your hand get dirty.
+It is like learning to swim without jumping into the pool.
+This makes learning slower because you never gain insight or learn the essence until you make mistakes or get your hands dirty.

-Why Yin Wang learn so easier?
-Because he dedeciated to figure out every meaning, every word, like さよなら, Sayonara.
+Why does Yin Wang learn so easily?
+Because he is dedicated to figuring out the meaning of every word, like さよなら (Sayonara).

-My progress about my associate degree is slow.
-I wrote down the essay, [Associate Degree: Progress and Reflection](https://lzwjava.github.io/associate-degree-en).
+My progress with my associate degree is slow.
+I wrote an essay about it, [Associate Degree: Progress and Reflection](https://lzwjava.github.io/associate-degree-en).

-Why I keep failing the exams?
-Because I often don't grasp what exams challenge me.
-I read materials or watch videos without solving actual exam questions much.
+Why do I keep failing the exams?
+Because I often don't grasp what the exams are challenging me with.
+I read materials or watch videos without solving many actual exam questions.

-I like to hands-on in my work.
-Because I have to finish tasks.
-Without hands-on, it is not possible to figure out the root cause of bugs often.
+I like to take a hands-on approach in my work because I have to finish tasks.
+Without a hands-on approach, it is often not possible to figure out the root cause of bugs.

-Why I still like hands-on in my leisure time?
-Because AI will help me a lot.
-I can fix a lot of problems with the assitance of AI.
+Why do I still like a hands-on approach in my leisure time?
+Because AI helps me a lot.
+I can fix many problems with the assistance of AI.

 How to Learn Easier?
-One has to be slow at the start to figure out basic stuffs.
-After having a car accident in my first months driving, my skill has become better though there are still [car accidents](https://lzwjava.github.io/car-accidents-en) in recent years.
+One has to be slow at the start to figure out the basics.
+After having a car accident in my first months of driving, my skills have improved, though there have still been [car accidents](https://lzwjava.github.io/car-accidents-en) in recent years.

-Everytime, I make mistakes or don't understand something.
-It is because I don't try to figure out the reason and learn from it.
-So I keep making mistake or keep being clueless about something.
+Every time I make mistakes or don't understand something, it is because I don't try to figure out the reason and learn from it.
+So I keep making mistakes or remain clueless about something.

-This is probaby one of big lesson of my life.
+This is probably one of the big lessons of my life.
 Nowadays, learning is so important.
-The world become more complicated.
-This is about How to Learn Easier.
-And this is probably equal to how to live better.
+The world is becoming more complicated.
+This is about how to learn easier, and this is probably equivalent to how to live better.